 As you progress through this two year course you will apply your learning in the workplace.
-We'll encourage your development as a reflective practitioner throughout this process, with support from a dedicated dissertation supervisor.
+We will encourage your development as a reflective practitioner throughout this process, with support from a dedicated personal supervisor.

 Towards the end of the course you will begin your dissertation which will allow you to explore an area of particular interest.